EDINBURGH FOLK CLUB ... WHERE IS IT?

-There is no bus route along Royal Terrace but a lot of Lothian Buses services run not far away along Leith Street/Walk and Royal Terrace.
+There is no bus route along Royal Terrace but a lot of Lothian Buses services run not far away along Leith Street, Leith Walk and London Road.

-Waverley railway station is fairly handy (less than a mile) to the south west and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away beside Waverley.
+Waverley railway station is fairly handy (less than a mile) to the south west and about 10-15 minutes brisk walk while St Andrew Square bus station is just a little further away near-ish to Waverley.